Pinterest shows 1.8x ROAS.

 Causal analysis: Pinterest drives 31% of this sale.
 Cut Pinterest = lose this customer.

 Last-click attribution: Meta gets 100% credit.
-Instagram shows minimal ROI.
+Instagram shows minimal ROAS.

 Last-click attribution: Meta gets 100% credit.
-TikTok shows "low ROAS."
+TikTok and Pinterest show "low ROAS."

-Causal analysis: TikTok drives 28% of this sale.
-Cut TikTok = lose top-of-funnel awareness.
+Causal analysis: TikTok + Pinterest drive 42% of this sale.
+Cut them = collapse top-of-funnel.

-Why fashion attribution is harder than other verticals
+Why fashion attribution is harder than you think

-85% of fashion purchases start with inspiration content (Pinterest, Instagram, TikTok).
-But inspiration channels show "low ROAS" because they create consideration, not conversions.
+85% of fashion purchases start with visual content (Pinterest, Instagram, TikTok).
+But visual channels show "low ROAS" because they create consideration, not conversions.
 Cut them = kill product discovery.

 127 Dutch fashion brands already see their real numbers